warner/petmail/docs/build.md

 ## Dependency Verification

 To keep the source tree small, Petmail's dependencies are not included.
-`python setup.py build-deps` fetches these tarballs from PyPI.
+`python setup.py build_deps` fetches these tarballs from PyPI.
 However the command verifies SHA256 hashes of the tarballs before using them.

-If you wish to avoid downloading additional files during the build-dep process, use a "SUMO" source tarball, which includes copies of the dependencies.
-You can also run `python setup.py fetch-deps` to download and verify them, after which `build-deps` will not download anything.
+If you wish to avoid downloading additional files during the build_deps process, use a "SUMO" source tarball, which includes copies of the dependencies.
+You can also run `python setup.py fetch-deps` to download and verify them, after which `build_deps` will not download anything.